Mammalian reproduction: Placental mammals

-Male placental mammals
+Male placentals

-The mammalian male reproductive system contains two main divisions, the penis and the testicles, the latter of which is where sperm are produced.
+The mammalian male reproductive system contains two main divisions, the penis and the testicles, the latter of which are where sperm are produced and usually held in a scrotum.
 In humans, both of these organs are outside the abdominal cavity, but they can be primarily housed within the abdomen in other animals.
 For instance, a dog's penis is covered by a penile sheath except when mating.
 Having the testicles outside the abdomen best facilitates temperature regulation of the sperm, which require specific temperatures to survive.
 The external location may also cause a reduction in the heat-induced contribution to the spontaneous mutation rate in male germinal tissue.
 Sperm are the smaller of the two gametes and are generally very short-lived, requiring males to produce them continuously from the time of sexual maturity until death.
-The produced sperm are stored in the epididymis until ejaculation.
+The produced sperm are stored in the epididymides until ejaculation through the vasa deferentia.
 The sperm cells are motile and they swim using tail-like flagella to propel themselves towards the ovum.
 The sperm follows temperature gradients (thermotaxis) and chemical gradients (chemotaxis) to locate the ovum.

-The mammalian female reproductive system likewise contains two main divisions: the vagina and uterus, which act as the receptacle for the sperm, and the ovaries, which produce the female's ova.
-All of these parts are always internal.
-The vagina is attached to the uterus through the cervix, while the uterus is attached to the ovaries via the Fallopian tubes.
-At certain intervals, the ovaries release an ovum, which passes through the fallopian tube into the uterus.
+The mammalian female reproductive system contains three main divisions: the vagina and uterus, which act as the receptacle for the sperm, the ovaries, which produce the female's ova, and the vulva, which consists of the labia and clitoris.
+The vagina, uterus and ovaries are always internal while the vulva is external.
+The vagina is attached to the uterus through the cervix, while the uterus is attached to the ovaries via the oviducts.
+At certain intervals, the ovaries release an ovum, which passes through the oviduct into the uterus.

 If, in this transit, it meets with sperm, the egg selects sperm with which to merge; this is termed fertilization.
 The fertilization usually occurs in the oviducts, but can happen in the uterus itself.
 The zygote then implants itself in the wall of the uterus, where it begins the processes of embryogenesis and morphogenesis.
 When developed enough to survive outside the womb, the cervix dilates and contractions of the uterus propel the fetus through the birth canal, which is the vagina.

 The ova, which are the female sex cells, are much larger than the sperm and are normally formed within the ovaries of the fetus before its birth.
 They are mostly fixed in location within the ovary until their transit to the uterus, and contain nutrients for the later zygote and embryo.
-Over a regular interval, in response to hormonal signals, a process of oogenesis matures one ovum which is released and sent down the Fallopian tube.
+Over a regular interval, in response to hormonal signals, a process of oogenesis matures one ovum which is released and sent down the oviduct.
 If not fertilized, this egg is released through menstruation in humans and other great apes, and reabsorbed in other mammals in the estrus cycle.